 As simple as ROI is, NPV is complex, so grab a cup of coffee and don’t get too comfortable.

 Net present value (NPV) is commonly used by technology and business asset investors because it converts the multi-year benefits and costs of an investment into today’s dollars (or other currency value).
 This makes it easier to compare investment options.
 Investors can look at this “normalized” value along with other factors (like strategic importance and risk) when making decisions.

 The conversion to today’s dollars is accomplished by doing a discounted cash flow analysis, whereby the multi-year benefits minus costs are “discounted” with a “hurdle rate.”
 Hang with me here, I will explain … with an example.
 The hurdle rate is commonly the firm’s risk-adjusted weighted average cost of capital (WACC).

-Said differently, companies are continuously making decisions on how to manage their money.
+Said differently, companies are continuously making decisions on how to manage their cash inflows and cash outflows.
 For example, they may need to decide between:

 - Reducing debt, which essentially yields a return based on their interest rate;

 - Investing in their own stock;

 - Hiring more employees (to generate a targeted profit per employee) or;